DefinitionThis section has been translated automatically.

-- cANCA (cytoplasmic ANCA; PR3-ANCA): directed against proteinase-3 (e.g. in granulomatosis with polyangiitis=Wegener-Grnaulomatosis)
+- cANCA (cytoplasmic ANCA; PR3-ANCA): directed against proteinase-3 (e.g. in granulomatosis with polyangiitis=Wegener's granulomatosis).

 - pANCA (perinuclear ANCA; MPO-ANCA): directed against peroxidases of myeloid cells (see below Churg-Strauss syndrome, microscopic polyangiitis).
-Optional for ulcerative colitis, Crohn's disease.
+Optional in ulcerative colitis, Crohn's disease.

-- xANCA (atypical ANCA): Against elastase, lactoferrin, lysozyme, cathepsin G (autoimmune liver diseases, chronic inflammatory bowel diseases).
+- xANCA (atypical ANCA): directed against elastase, lactoferrin, lysozyme, cathepsin G (autoimmune liver diseases, inflammatory bowel diseases).

-Standard value: The reference range is not detectable
+Normal value: The reference range is not detectable.

-Pathologically increased: Crohn's disease and ulcerative colitis, rheumatoid arthritis, systemic lupus, Churg-Strauss syndrome, microscopic panarteritis, Wegener's granulomatosis, vasculitis of medium and large vessels.
+Pathologically elevated: Crohn's disease and ulcerative colitis, rheumatoid arthritis, systemic lupus, Churg-Strauss syndrome, microscopic panarteritis, Wegener's granulomatosis, vasculitis of medium and large vessels.

 ImplementationThis section has been translated automatically.